SeanShields/Random-LoL/README.md

 # Random LoL

-Discord bot that randomizes League of Legends champion selection.
+Discord bot hostable via Node that randomizes League of Legends champion selection.

 This bot will pull the latest champions list from `ddragon.leagueoflegends.com` upon startup.